freealise/freealise/ar/README.md

 ([AR.js](https://github.com/AR-js-org/AR.js))
 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)
 lightgl for antarctic panoramas
-load several panoramas with depth map and csg, show pixels in space as points with shadows
+load several panoramas with depth map and csg, show pixels in space as points with shadows (for navigating with scene manipulation)
 similarly, several photos / video frames of tinfoil (or ar doodles) with depth combined to show in 3d (~averia)